Fire kills 41 inmates, 80 hurt at crowded Indonesian prison

 JAKARTA, Indonesia (AP) — A massive fire raged through an overcrowded prison near Indonesia’s capital early Wednesday, killing at least 41 inmates, two of them foreigners serving drug sentences, and injuring 80 others.

-Televised footage showed firefighters battling to extinguish orange flames while black smoke billowed from the compound.
-Indonesian Red Cross officials evacuated the victims to ambulances and dozens of bodies in orange bags were laid in a room of Tangerang prison on the outskirts of Jakarta.
+Firefighters battled through the early morning hours to extinguish the flames as black smoke billowed from the compound of the Tangerang prison on the outskirts of Jakarta.

+After the blaze was extinguished, ambulance after ambulance filled with body bags containing the victims were driven by Red Cross workers to the morgue of a local hospital, where they were stacked wall-to-wall on the floor of a room awaiting transport to a larger facility for identification.

+Relatives of prisoners trickled in to the prison throughout the day to check and see whether their loved ones were among those killed.

-Most of the 41 killed were drug convicts, including two men from South Africa and Portugal, but a terrorism convict and a murder were also killed, Indonesia’s Justice and Human Rights minister Yasona Laoly told reporters.
+Most of the 41 killed were drug convicts, including a man from South Africa and a man from Portugal, while other victims included a terrorism convict and a murderer, Indonesia’s Law and Human Rights minister Yasona Laoly told reporters.

-He expressed his deep condolences for the family of the victims and pledged to provide the best treatment for injured victims.
+He expressed his deep condolences for the families of the victims and pledged to provide the best treatment for those injured.

 “This is a tragedy that concerns all of us,” Laoly said.
 “We are working closely with all relevant parties to investigate the causes of the fire.”

-The preliminary investigation into the cause of the fire that started around 1:45 a.m. pointed to a short circuit in one of 19 cells in prison Block C2, Jakarta Police Chief Fadil Imran said.
-Block C2 was stuffed full with 122 convicts.
+The fire broke out at 1:45 a.m. in Block C2 of the prison, where the 19 cells that were built to hold 40 inmates were stuffed full with more than triple that number.
+The cause of the blaze appears to have been an electrical short circuit, according to initial findings, Jakarta Police Chief Fadil Imran said.

-After the fire was extinguished, hundreds of police and soldiers were deployed around the prison to prevent prisoners from escaping, Imran told reporters near the scene.
+As the fire was brought under control, hundreds of police and soldiers were deployed around the prison to prevent prisoners from escaping, Imran told reporters near the scene.

-“The situation is now under control,” Imran said, adding that at least 41 inmates were killed and 80 were injured.
+Problems are rampant in Indonesia’s prisons, largely due to overcrowding.
+More than half of the system’s inmates are being held on narcotics offenses; a product of the country’s war on drugs.

+With the new approach, “the spirit of handling drug offenders, especially users, is directed at the health aspect, no longer imprisonment,” he said.

+He did not say how long it would take to implement the changes.

-Eight are hospitalized with severe burns and nine with light injuries are being treated at a prison clinic, the Justice and Human Rights ministry said.
-Another 64, many suffering smoke inhalation, were evacuated to a mosque in the compound.
+In addition to those who died in the Tangerang fire, eight inmates were hospitalized with severe burns and nine with light injuries were treated at a prison clinic, the Ministry of Law and Human Rights said.
+Another 64, many suffering smoke inhalation, were evacuated to a mosque in the compound for observation.

-Tangerang prison was designed to house 1,225 inmates but has more than 2,000, said Rika Aprianti, spokesperson for the corrections department at the Justice Ministry.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.